luigidemarco/evaporationSimulation/readme.txt

     To build and install extension: "python setup.py" Need setuptools and distutils installed.
     For Windows, need Microsoft Visual C++ Compiler for Python 2.7.
+    For Mac, need Xcode command line tools installed.
+May also need to run setup.py as root.
     After installing, should be able to "import krbcollision" in Python.

 ############################################################################################